A new construction of CAT(0) cube complexes: Notation and preliminaries

 The space of \emph{$n$\=/chains} with $\ZZ_2$\=/coefficients is the $\ZZ_2$\=/module $C_n(X;\ZZ_2)$ of finite formal sums $\sum_c \alpha_c c$ where $c$ ranges among the $n$\=/cubes of $X$ and $\alpha_c\in \ZZ_2$.

-For general CW\=/complexes, the differential $d_n\colon C_n(X;\ZZ_2)\to C_{n-1}(X;\ZZ_2)$ can be defined in terms of degrees of attaching maps; but since we are only considering cube complexes, such differential can be simply described as the linear extension of the map defined by
+For general CW complexes, the differential $d_n\colon C_n(X;\ZZ_2)\to C_{n-1}(X;\ZZ_2)$ is defined in terms of degrees of attaching maps.
+Since we are only considering cube complexes and $\ZZ_2$, we can express the differential by linearly extending the map given by